JiriBilek/WiFiSpi/README.md

 ### ESP8266 device

 The ESP8266 has two SPI interfaces.
 The first is connected to the flash memory, the second (named HSPI) can be used by user.
 The HSPI signals are multiplexed with GPIO12-15.
 Suitable device for the slave is ESP-12.
-On the ESP device must be run a custom firmware - see WifiESPSPI project.
+On the ESP device a custom firmware must be run - see [WifiESPSPI](https://github.com/JiriBilek/WiFiSpiESP) project.

 ### Wiring